Ad Minoliti: Career and artistic practice

 Ad Minoliti represented Argentina at the 58th Venice Biennale in 2019.
 Their project took inspiration on the social structures of 17th-century dollhouses and their modern impact on girls and gender expectations to comment on modernist art traditions and 20th-century artists such as Kandinsky, Picasso, and Matisse.

-The artist was awarded the with the Art Explora – Cité internationale des arts residency program in Spring 2023, in France.
+The artist was awarded with the Art Explora – Cité internationale des arts residency program in Spring 2023, in France.
 Among Minoliti's artistic and theoretical references, they have cited cultural critics and scholars such as Paul B. Preciado and Silvia Federici, Donna Haraway, Linda Nochlin, and Brian O'Doherty's Inside the White Cube.

 In 2023, the French publishing house Les presses du reel released Ad Minoliti's a trilingual edition of the artist's first monograph following their investigation of white cubes and whimsical spaces through the solo shows Biosfera Peluche/Biosphere Plush at Tate St Ives, and Play Theater at Centre de Création Contemporaine Olivier Debré, Tours, both between 2021 and 2022.